nehalbhanushali/Stream-Analytics-on-Vehicular-Traffic-Big-Data/README.md

 ```
 NOTE : Please be careful about the path

 2. Phase 2 can be executed in linux using mono and windows using visual studio.
-Update the input file path to point at Phase1 output files.
+Update the `/input-file-path/` in the event listener `EntryStream/Program.cs` code to point at Phase1 output files `../java_MR_output/*`.

+NOTE : The event listeners must be started before completion of Phase1 as it watches the files being dumped in `../java_MR_output/*`.